Biography

 S. I. Moore; M. Omidbeike; A. J. Fleming; Y. K. Yong

-A monolithic serial-kinematic nanopositioner with integrated sensors and actuators Inproceedings
+A monolithic serial-kinematic nanopositioner with integrated sensors and actuators Proceedings Article

 In: IEEE International Conference on Advanced Intelligent Mechatronics, Auckland, New Zealand, 2018.